 6.26.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.26.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.26.5;

-Use an editor or other tool that can transform a block of code to comments to do so with dead or deactivated code.
+Use an editor or other tool that can transform a block of code to comments to do so with dead or deactivated code;

 Use a version control tool to maintain older versions of code when needed to preserve development history.